EMPAT94/empat94.github.io/_gs/Chapter 26 - Bootstrap.md

 As soon as he said that, a young girl NPC from the side latched onto Taro.
 Another guy came and conversed with Julie.
 I noticed some hesitation from the remaining two women when the other ran to Divin.
 The one who stared at me earlier walked towards me with a bland face.

-"Greetings sir," she said - bending down and picking up her flowing gown slightly, "I'm princess Francisa Von Lohengramm, at your service.
+"Greetings sir," she said - bending down and picking up her flowing purple gown slightly, "I'm princess Francisa Von Lohengramm, at your service.
 May I have the pleasure of knowing your name?"

 'Oh...
 A princess NPC?'
 I was a bit surprised.
 I assumed we were summoned by a cult, given the introduction by "clan head", but there was actually a princess here.
 'Another thing to investigate, if time permits.'
+I directed a discreet Identify in her direction.

+---

+### [???]
+Princess - Level ???

+---

+'What the shit?
+Oh damn, she is waiting for my reply.'

 "I'm Pat.
 Nice to meet ya.
 Guess you're stuck with me, eh?"
 I joked, hoping to break the ice a bit.
+'Just how high leveled is she?'

 She let her gown go and took an unwavering posture, giving off a smile that didn't reach her eyes.
 'This is not _approaching_ creepy, it totally is.
 This NPC is giving me the stink-eye!'